Top front-end and back-end javascript frameworks

 3. Svelte JS

-SvelteJS is a modern JavaScript framework which is useful to build static web apps which are fast, lean, and are fun.
-You can use Svelte to build single, reusable components, large or even small scale projects.
-Svelte has started gaining attention because of its ability to produce smaller code bundles which run faster in web browsers.
+SvelteJS is a modern JavaScript framework that is useful for building static web apps that are fast, lean, and fun.
+You can use Svelte to build single, reusable components and large or even small-scale projects.
+Svelte has started gaining attention because of its ability to produce smaller code bundles that run faster in web browsers.

 Svelte Js - Pros and Cons - Front-End JavaScript Framework